adel-khial/femto/README.md

-Femto is a rudimentary text viewing program capable of searching and word replacement.
+# Femto

-Femto is not based on nano ;)
+Femto is a rudimentary text viewing program with a resizable console.

-Note: to read a file, copy it to the same directory as the program then rename it to "input".
-Sorry for the inconvenience.
+Femto allows searching for words and approximate search, you can also search and replace.

-Author: Adel Khial
+To view a file rename it to "input.txt" and place it in the .exe directory.